franciscolourenco/dotfiles/README.md

-*INSTALL.sh* creates symlinks for each file found in *home* and the directories necessary to hold them.
+**INSTALL.sh** creates a symlink for each configuration file found in **home**.
+The necessary directory structure is recreated inside user's home if it doesn't exist already.
+The script checks for existing files before proceeding.